leonormes/retry/README.md

 You can see that both of these classes have a `currentWait()` method but that they calculate that time differently.
 The code using this class doesn't need to know how this number is calculated or even which one of these 2 classes it is using.

 This policy has all we need to know when retrying a call.
 It has a limit to the number of times we retry in this case 5.
-The `shouldRetry` checks if we have reached that number returning `false` when we do.
+The `shouldRetry()`method checks if we have reached that number returning `false` when we do.
 Also, there is a way to increment the count.
 This logic can be much more complicated of course with the `currentWait` returning exponentially larger times and so on.

 How do we use this?